 Your first hour determines the other twenty-three.
 That is not motivational fluff.
 It is an observable, repeatable truth.
 The leader who surrenders his morning to chaos — checking email, scrolling news, reacting to notifications — will spend the rest of his day in reactive mode.
 The leader who surrenders his morning to God will operate from a fundamentally different posture: aligned, grounded, and dangerous in the best sense of the word.

-Mark 1:35 tells us: "Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed."
+Mark 1:35 tells us: "Before daybreak the next morning, Jesus got up and went out to an isolated place to pray."
 If the Son of God prioritized His first hour with the Father, what makes you think you can skip it?

 Why the First Hour Matters